 Are You a Fiduciary?

 This is a crucial question to ask a financial advisor.
 Fiduciaries must put their clients’ best interests before their own.
-Because of this obligation, financial advisors who are bound by the fiduciary duty tend to have fewer conflicts of interest.
-Nonfiduciaries need only to recommend products that are “suitable” — even if they’re not the lowest-cost or most ideal for you.
-That’s why you want to know about the fiduciary rule and ask potential advisors if they follow that standard.
+Because of this obligation, financial advisors who are bound by the fiduciary duty tend to have fewer, and ideally, no conflicts of interest.
+Non-fiduciaries need only to recommend products that are “suitable” — even if they’re not the lowest-cost or most ideal for you.

-It’s important that you ask the advisor whether they have any potential conflicts of interest.
+It’s important that you ask the advisor this question to determine whether they may have any potential conflicts of interest.
 Some advisors may also act as insurance agents or representatives of a broker-dealer.
 They may earn commissions from selling or trading products, which may incentivize them to sell these products to their clients when they may not be in the best interest of the client.

 What Professional Credentials Do You Have?